ybabakhin/zindi_wheat_growth/README.md

 * cudnn: 7
 * [pipenv](https://github.com/pypa/pipenv) (`pip install pipenv`)

-The training has been done on 2 x GeForce RTX 2080.
+The training has been done on 2 x GeForce RTX 2080 (training time of the final ensemble is about 15 hours).
 The batch sizes are selected accordingly.
 * Change the list of available GPUs in `./conf/config.yaml`.
 The parameter is called `gpu_list`
 * Override the batch size if needed in `train.sh` and `inference.sh` providing `training.batch_size` argument

+### Environment Setup
+1. Navigate to the project directory
+2. Run `pipenv install --system --deploy --ignore-pipfile` to install dependencies
+3. Run `pipenv shell` to activate the environment

 ### Data Setup
 1. Download data from the competition website and save it to the `./data/` directory.
-2. Unzip `Images.zip` there
+2. Unzip `Images.zip` there: `unzip Images.zip`

-### Environment Setup
+### Best ensemble submission
+* The best Private LB submission (0.39949 RMSE) is available in `./lightning_logs/best_model.csv`

+### Best ensemble inference
-1. Navigate to the project directory
+* Download [zindi_wheat_weights.zip](https://drive.google.com/file/d/1gzhfQGSzi4GFMPMsB38P1m3wxWLV2UZw/view?usp=sharing) to the project directory
-2. Run `pipenv install --system --deploy --ignore-pipfile`
-3. Run `pipenv shell` to start the environment
+* Unzip them there: `unzip zindi_wheat_weights.zip`
+* For inference, run `./inference.sh`.
+Final ensemble predictions will be saved to `./lightning_logs/2_3_4_5_6_ens.csv`

-### Train the model
+### Train the model from scratch
-* To start training the model, run `./train.sh`
+* To start training the model from scratch, run `./train.sh` (takes about 15 hours on 2x2080)
-* For inference, run `./inference.sh`
+* Afterwards, `./inference.sh` could be run

 ## Solution Description
 The dataset has two sets of labels: `bad` and `good` quality, but test dataset consists only of good quality labels.